 Tiamo Resort-South Island, Bahamas

 A Nat Geo lodge straddling the fine point between luxury and undisturbed nature, this small resort allows you to get away from the mainstream humdrum of the Bahamas, as it rests in the outer Bahamas.
 A large but almost uninhabited island, the only route to South Island lies through the use of a seaplane (or for the more adventurous, boat).
-Private beaches, expansive green scenery and turquoise-blue waters offer guests the full beauty of nature, undisturbed, but in the very lap of luxury.
+Private beaches, expansive green scenery, and turquoise-blue waters offer guests the full beauty of nature, undisturbed, but in the very lap of luxury.
+And there are many places to visit in the Bahamas that you must visit once in your life.

 Curtain Bluff- Antigua